-Things To Do In Dorset When Visiting England
+Things To Do In Dorset England When Visiting the UK

 Dorset is an English county which will always have a special place in my heart.
 In addition to the wide choice of things to do in Dorset throughout the year, my father’s family have lived in this beautiful part of southwest England for generations.
 Dorset travel has been a big feature of my upbringing and I have been a frequent visitor here throughout my childhood and adult life.

 A few weekends ago, I had the opportunity to introduce Olivier to some of my favourite parts of Dorset over the space of one weekend.
 In this blog post, I want to share where we went and what we did and highlight other must-see places to visit in Dorset.